Najmul190/Avarice-Selfbot/README.md

 Using this selfbot is incredibly simple and requires no knowledge of any coding.
 Simply download the latest release from the [releases page](https://github.com/Najmul190/Avarice-Selfbot/releases/) and extract the zip file and run `Avarice.exe` which will help you setup.

-It may trigger your anti-virus due to the way I converted the Python file into an executable using pyinstaller, but it is completely safe and is a false-positive - just allow it.
+It may trigger your anti-virus due to the way I converted the Python file into an executable using pyinstaller, but it is completely safe and is a false-positive.
 If you know how to fix this please tell me as I have no clue as to why it's seen as a virus.

 ## Manual Installation (Using Source Code)